sdepold/node-imageable-server/README.md

 # Get it run

-First of all, create a config/config.json.
-You might just want to copy the config/config.example.json.
+First of all, create a `config/config.json`.
+You might just want to copy the `config/config.example.json`.
-Afterwards run npm install.
-Finally start the server via node app.js.
+Afterwards run `npm install`.
+Finally start the server via `node app.js`.

 # Gimme code, dude!